 The Comandante sports a stainless steel body wrapped in a thin wood veneer treated with a natural wax oil, high-nitrogen martensitic steel burrs, an oak wood handle sourced from the Black Forest, stainless steel bearings, crank and axle, a BPA-free internal plastic frame, a glass grounds container, and a plastic lid attached to the end of the handle.
 The Comandante has a diameter of about 2.4", a height of 6.3", and a weight of 1.63 lbs.
 Its hopper and grounds container can hold about 40-45 g of coffee.

 One unique feature of the Comandante is its stepped grind adjustment.
 A plastic knob on the underside of the unit controls grind size in ‘clicks’.
 Part of the benefit of stepped grinding is that it allows the user to replicate the exact same setting over and over.
 By zeroing out the burrs then counting clicks, specific settings can be referenced.

 - Transparent lid and grounds container shows what’s left and what’s been ground.

 - Full range of grind sizes.

 - Stepped adjustment is sufficient for small changes to espresso.

 - Consists of many plastic parts.

-- Performance is comparable to grinders over $100 less.
+- Performance is comparable to grinders that are quite a bit less.